 Members opting out of major medical insurance will be limited to half of the District's monthly contribution.
 They will continue to be able to purchase the full slate of insurance options that they currently have with dollars allocated.
-Additionally, there are 19 members currently (during the 2011-12 school year) contributing more than \$450 to the TSA.
+Additionally, there are 19 members who, as of eurrently (during the 2011-12 school year) were contributing more than \$450 to the TSA.
 They will be grandfathered and receive the full district contribution for investment.
-All unused dollars will create a pool to be redistributed to all bargaining unit members.
-REA and the District will meet to determine the current FTE after open enrollment and the remaining dollars will be distributed to all members to minimize out of pocket expenses.
-Pool calculations will be completed within 7 days following the open enrollment cut off date.
+All_unused dollars will create a pool to be redistributed to all bargaining unit members.
+The Association and the District will meet to determine the current FTE after open enrollment, and the remaining dollars will be distributed to all members to minimize out-of-pocket expenses.
+Pool calculations will be completed within seven (7) days following the open enrollment cut-off date.
 The pool will become effective in the 2012-13 school year.